 Risk Factors, Symptoms, and Diagnostic and Staging Tests

 Nasopharyngeal cancer may cause any of the following signs and symptoms.
-Check with your doctor if any of the following problems occur:
+Check with your child's doctor if you see any of the following problems in your child:

 Other conditions that are not nasopharyngeal cancer may cause these same symptoms.